dgawlik/kubeq/README.md

 ## Binaries

-Refer to artifact of this [build](https://github.com/dgawlik/kubeq/actions/runs/10861685145)
+Refer to artifacts of this [build](https://github.com/dgawlik/kubeq/actions/runs/10946695711)